mingjia-xie-cn/starter-hugo-academic/content/publication/the-effect-of-retirement-on-mental-health-indirect-treatment-effects-and-causal-mediation/index.md

   - Bettina M Siflinger
   - Mingjia Xie
 doi: http://dx.doi.org/10.2139/ssrn.3824793
-abstract: “People experience multiple changes in their lives after retirement which can affect their mental health.
+abstract: People experience multiple changes in their lives after retirement which can affect their mental health.
 In this paper, we examine the mediating impact of grandparental childcare in the effect of retirement on mental health among elderly women in Europe.
 We apply a semi-parametric estimation strategy